How to Fix Windows 10 Update Failing with Error 0x8024200D

 Method 2: Delete the current downloaded update and Download the Windows update files again

-Since the downloaded files are the ones that are corrupt, or you don’t know what is missing exactly, re-downloading the update will give you all files and replace the corrupt ones.
-You may need to boot in safe mode for the first step (deleting current corrupt download).
+Since the downloaded files are the ones that are corrupt, or you are unsure as to what exactly is missing, re-downloading the update will provide you with all necessary files and replace the corrupt ones.
+You may need to boot your computer in safe mode for the initial step, which involves deleting the currently corrupt download.

-Windows will start downloading your files again, and this, they might be a clean update.
+Windows will start downloading your files again, and this time, there might be a clean update.